-Charitable remainder trusts that have unrelated business taxable income must attach a schedule that shows how the amount was computed.
+Enter the charitable remainder trust's unrelated business taxable income on line 11.
+Charitable remainder trusts must attach a schedule that shows how their unrelated business taxable income was computed.
 The excise tax imposed on a charitable remainder trust is equal to the trust's unrelated business taxable income.

 Attached schedule.
 Charitable remainder trusts may use Form 990-T as the attached schedule.
-If the trust uses Form 990-T, complete the form as follows:
+If the trust uses Form 990-T as the attached schedule, complete Form 990-T as follows:

 - 1. Write "ATTACHMENT TO FORM 4720" at the top of page 1. - 2.
 Enter the trust's name under "Name of organization" and complete item D and E at the top of page 1. - 3.
 Complete Parts I and II.
-If a line does not apply, leave it blank.

-- 4. Complete any of the Schedules on Form 990-T or other forms or attach a schedule as required by any line on which an entry is made for Parts I and II.
+If a line does not apply, leave it blank. - 4.
+Complete any of the Schedules on Form 990-T or other forms or attach a schedule as required by any line on which an entry is made for Parts I and II.
 Also, attach any schedule as may be required on any Schedule on Form 990-T or other form that you are required to complete.
 However, if Schedule D (Form 1041) is required, do not complete Part V of Schedule D (Form 1041). - 5.
 Enter the amount from line 34 of Form 990-T on Part I, line 11 of Form 4720.
 Do not complete Parts III-V or the signature area of Form 990-T.